MPAS-Dev/compass/docs/users_guide/landice/test_groups/greenland.rst

 config options
 --------------

-There are no config options specific to this configuration.
+There are no config options specific to this test group.

 smoke_test
 ----------